pjanec/JsonMigration/docs/Concepts.md

 * **Hybrid Model**: The final list of files is generated from a combination of the application's hardcoded internal rules and an optional, user-configurable external manifest.
 * **Structure**: The manifest supports both explicitly listed paths (includePaths) and named, parameter-driven discovery rules (discoveryRules).
 * **Verification**: All discovery rules must specify an expected docType.
-The engine will perform a "safe peek" on every found file to verify its \_meta.doc\_type before considering it a managed file.
+The engine will perform a "safe peek" on every found file to verify its _meta.doc_type before considering it a managed file.
 * **CLI Override**: The path to the manifest can be specified on the command line, overriding the default location for maximum operational flexibility.

+### **2.5.
+Schema Version Configuration**

+While the Migration Manifest defines *which* files to manage, a **Schema Version Configuration** file defines *what version* each file's schema should be.

+* **Purpose**: To enable deterministic deployments by locking the schema version for every DocType.
+This is critical for installers that need to prepare data for a specific application version.
+* **Generation**: The library can automatically generate a schema_versions.json file that captures the latest version of every registered DocType.
+* **Usage**: This file can then be used as the input for a multi-version migration, where the engine will perform the necessary upgrades or downgrades to ensure every document perfectly matches its specified version.

 ## **3\.
 System Architecture & Public API**